Do I need to pay private parking tickets?

 Yes, there are two PCNs - which isn’t very helpful - but this one is issued by private companies for parking on their land without following the rules, or parking companies employed on their behalf.
 These notices are basically invoices for a breach of contract.
 Paying early can often result in a discount, but ignoring them can end up in court action.

-Do you have to pay a parking charge notice?
+Do I have to pay a private parking ticket?

 When should I challenge a parking ticket?

-• There was a faulty parking meters or ticket machines
+There was a faulty parking meter or ticket machines.

-• You were dealing with extenuating circumstances, like a medical emergency
+You were dealing with extenuating circumstances, like a medical emergency or your car had broken down and you were waiting for it to be fixed or towed away.

-Remember, you'll need to back up your claim with solid evidence, such as photographs or witness statements.
+Remember, you'll need to back up your claim with solid evidence, such as photographs of signage or witness statements.

 Getting clamped or towed is usually a result of illegal parking, invalid insurance, or an untaxed vehicle.
 But remember, private operators can't legally clamp or tow on private land in England, Scotland, and Wales.